-Paid to persons aged 16 up to the age of pension credit entitlement with at least four consecutive days of sickness within a period of incapacity for work.
+Paid to persons aged 16 up to the eligibility age of the pension credit with at least four consecutive days of sickness within a period of incapacity for work.
 May be paid if the insured does not meet the contribution requirements, subject to a means test and certain other conditions.